How We Rank Cars

 All of the published acceleration data — the quarter-mile time and trap speed plus the 0-60 time and all of the intermediate speeds — come from the best single run.
+In other words, we don't mix and match.
 But getting that best run requires a skilled driver who can feel out the ideal launch technique that optimizes speed, yet doesn't damage the car.
 This is no easy task due to the wide variety of vehicle configurations, engine outputs, transmission types, gear ratios and tires in the marketplace.
-And then there are traction control systems, launch controls and a variety of sport settings to wade through.
+And then there are traction control systems, launch control and a variety of sport settings to wade through.

 A Few Words About Rollout